On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Introduction

 To summarize, our main contributions are three-fold: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label=(\roman*)] \item We establish quantitative bounds between $\pi_\vareps$ and $\pi_0$ under the assumption that the potential $U$ is norm-like and additional regularity conditions.
 In particular we provide an upper-bound between $\pi_\vareps$ and $\pi_0$ w.r.t. the Wasserstein distance of order $1$.
-We emphasize that our results also hold under the more classical invertibility condition on the Hessian of $U$. \item We apply this result to show that under mild conditions the limit of a natural class of macrocanonical models is \emph{not} the original microcanonical model.
-However, we prove that a twisted sequence of macrocanonical models converges to the microcanonical distribution.
+We emphasize that our results also hold under the more classical invertibility condition on the Hessian of $U$. {We show a first application of our results with a study of the concentration of posteriors in VAEs.} \item We apply our results to show that under mild conditions the limit of a natural class of macrocanonical distributions is \emph{not} the original microcanonical distribution.
+However, we prove that a twisted sequence of macrocanonical distributions converges to the microcanonical distribution.
 This observation allows us to construct a Langevin-based algorithm in order to sample from this distribution.
 We illustrate our method in low-dimensional settings. \item Finally, we apply our theory to study the behavior of the iterates of SGLD in the context of non-convex optimization.
 In particular, we characterize the limiting distribution of SGLD at low temperature and show that it concentrates on the minimizers of the population loss for a large number of samples using the notion of \energygap .
 Note that in this study, we no longer assume that $U$ is norm-like but instead rely on invertibility conditions on the Hessian of $U$. \end{enumerate}

 The rest of the paper is organized as follows.
 In \Cref{sec:main-results} we present our main results, \ie \ quantitative bounds between $\pi_\vareps$ and the limiting distribution $\pi_0$.
-In \Cref{sec:applications}, we present our two main applications: the links between the macrocanonical and microcanonical maximum entropy models in \Cref{sec:from-macr-micr}, and a study of the convergence of SGLD for non-convex minimization in \Cref{sec:non_cvx_mon}.
+In \Cref{sec:applications}, we present our two main applications: the links between the macrocanonical and microcanonical maximum entropy distributions in \Cref{sec:from-macr-micr}, and a study of the convergence of SGLD for non-convex minimization in \Cref{sec:non_cvx_mon}.
 The proofs of our results are gathered in \Cref{sec:proof}.